marinakhamis/Job-Finder-Task/README.md

 ```

 That's coming from googleMapsAPI because you're probably using AdBlock extension on your browser, disabling it should solve the problem

+- Functionality:
+  - State management for APIs using redux
+  - DOM Manipulation using functional/ class components (using state and props)
+  - Problem solving: Converting ISODate format coming from the API to "number" days ago

+    ```
+    Time coming from API: "2022-04-09T00:03:49.583Z":
+    Converted to: 35 days ago
+    ```